MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/2002-release-notes.md

 #### Remove-CMApplicationPhasedDeployment

-Use this cmdlet to remove an phased deployment for an application.
+Use this cmdlet to remove a phased deployment for an application.

 ``` PowerShell
 Remove-CMApplicationPhasedDeployment -ApplicationName "myApplicationName"